mkudija/mkudija.github.io/reading-notes/_md/2019-01-10-A Shorter Summa.md

 `(San Francisco: Ignatius, 1993), 162`

 >I could't make any judgment on the *[[2021-08-12-Summa Theologiae|Summa]]*, except to say this: I read it every night before I go to bed.
 If my mother were to come in during the process and say, "Turn off that light.
 It's late," I with lifted finger and broad bland beatific expression, would reply, "On the contrary, I answer that the light, being eternal and limitless, cannot be turned off.
 Shut your eyes," or some such thing.
-In any case I feel I can personally guarantee that St. Thomas loved God because for the life of me I cannot help loving St. Thomas. <br> —Flannery O'Connor, *The Habit of Being* (quoted in *A Shorter Summa* by Peter Kreeft, 13)
+In any case I feel I can personally guarantee that St. Thomas loved God because for the life of me I cannot help loving St. Thomas. <br> —[[Flannery O'Connor]], *The Habit of Being* (quoted in *A Shorter Summa* by Peter Kreeft, 13)

 ^d3088d